Skip to content

 Why should I avoid a vertical license design?

 Vertical layouts signal that the holder was under 21 when the card was issued.
-That prompts date math and extra scrutiny a horizontal, 21-and-over layout avoids entirely.
+States like Texas and Arizona use them specifically to mark minors, so they prompt date math and extra scrutiny that a horizontal, 21-and-over layout avoids entirely.

 Do destination cities like Las Vegas and Nashville change the math?